 There are many questions we receive every day.
 We try to answer all of them, but sometimes it's not possible.
 We hope you will find this list useful.

 If you don’t know the password, open your browser again and go back the page of GamesNostalgia where you downloaded the game.
 If the archive is password protected, you will find the password there.
-Sometimes the password is just the game title, for example to extract Hercules, just type “hercules”.
+Sometimes the password is just the game title, for example, to extract Hercules, just type “hercules”.

-Emulated games (the ones packed with DOSBox or FS-UAE) normally work without problems.
-However there are also some native Windows games on GamesNostalgia - some of them created 20 years ago for Windows 95 – and there’s a chance they won’t work or give problems on modern systems (especially Windows 8 or 10).
-If this happens to you, feel free to write us on our Facebook page or Twitter, but we cannot guarantee we will be able to solve the issue.
+Emulated games (the ones packed with DOSBox or FS-UAE) usually work without problems (if not, check #4).
+However, there are also some native Windows games on GamesNostalgia - some of them created 20 years ago (for Windows 95 or Windows 98).
+If we have published a game, it means that it works at least on Windows7 64bit, but there’s a chance it won’t work on Windows 8 or 10.
+Unfortunately, there is no Windows95-98 emulator for Windows10, so there is not much we can do.
+Feel free to write us on our Facebook page or Twitter, but we cannot guarantee we will be able to solve the issue.